You will graduate with a Master of Science in Nursing degree.

 After graduation you will be able to sit for the NCLEX (National Council Licensing Exam) to be licensed as a registered nurse (RN).

 No. This program prepares you to be a nurse generalist, that is, a nurse at the bedside.
-A nurse practitioner is considered to be an advanced practice role; therefore, the course of study to prepare you as a nurse practitioner is a separate two-year program that requires Registered Nurse (RN) licensure prior to entry.
+A nurse practitioner is an advanced practice role; therefore, the course of study to prepare you as a nurse practitioner is a separate two-year program that requires Registered Nurse (RN) licensure prior to entry.
 The faculty recommends that MECN graduates practice nursing for at least one year before applying to an advanced practice program.

 Yes.
 MECN graduates are encouraged to apply to our PhD program.